First steps to start using the adapter

 After that, the easi> interface is already available directly for configuration in the flasher via “LOGS & CONSOLE”.

-At the same time the firmware starts a WIFI access point with SSID “EBUS” without a password.
-When connecting with that one, the most important settings can be adjusted on the page http://192.168.4.1.
+At the same time, a still unconfigured firmware starts a WIFI access point with SSID “EBUS” without a password.
+When connecting with that one, the most important settings can be adjusted on the web page http://192.168.4.1.
+As long as the adapter has not yet been configured, WPS with push button mode (PBC) is also activated.

 Configure adapter

 The easiest way of configuration is via WIFI.
-This can be done via the access point (SSID “EBUS” without a password), that is started after initial flashing (and afterwards for one minute after boot), as well as after configuring the access data for your own WIFI via the flasher in the firmware page as noted above.
+This can be done via the access point (SSID “EBUS” without a password), that is started after initial flashing (and afterwards when pressing+holding the button during boot), as well as after configuring the access data for your own WIFI via the flasher in the firmware page as noted above.

 Alternatively, the easi> interface can be used via serial connection as well.
 This is possible directly through the firmware page as explained above, or via putty, minicom or any other terminal software allowing to connect to the serial USB port.
 Then the easi> interface of the adapter appears that offers many commands for configuration and testing.
 Using the “help” command reveals them including the parameters.